HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>How</summary>

  - Hold Ctrl to select both **adventurer_tilesheet_9** and **10**.
    - Drag them into the Hierarchy.
-When prompted, save the animation as Assets/Animations/**CharacterWalk**.anim
+   - When prompted, save the animation as Assets/Animations/**CharacterWalk**.anim

 <img src="http://i.imgur.com/jPvFvnq.gif" width=300px />

  - Select the GameObject just created:
-   - Set 'Order in Layer: 2'.
+   - Order in Layer: 2
  - Create an empty parent GameObject named "Character":
    - Add the sprite GameObject as a child.